Can cats and dogs be vegan?

 Ultimately, dogs are omnivores, which means they can eat both meat and plant-based foods - so it is, technically, possible to feed your dog a vegan diet.

-If you are considering feeding your dog a vegan diet, remember to speak to your vet first, as some dogs will have dietary requirements that can’t be met on a plant-based diet.
-A vet should also be able to point you in the direction of a food manufacturer whose vegan pet food is developed by a board-certified veterinary nutritionist.
+If you are considering feeding your dog a vegan diet, remember to speak to your veterinary team first, as some dogs will have dietary requirements that can’t be met on a plant-based diet.

 Share this article on: PDSA | 17 January 2023